NEURO-OPHTHALMOLOGY FACULTY

 215-662-8042

-Dr. Tamhankar, an Associate Professor of Ophthalmology and Neurology, completed her residency in ophthalmology and fellowship in neuro-ophthalmology at the University of Pennsylvania.
+Dr. Tamhankar, a Professor of Ophthalmology and Neurology, completed her residency in ophthalmology and fellowship in neuro-ophthalmology at the University of Pennsylvania.
 She joined the Penn faculty and Scheie Eye Institute in 2007.
 In addition to caring for patients with neuro-ophthalmologic disorders, she performs eye muscle surgery on adults to correct ocular misalignment resulting from childhood strabismus, cranial nerve palsies, strokes and intracranial tumors.
-She is co-director of our Thyroid Eye Disease clinic.
-Her research interests include exploring different treatment options for strabismic disorders.
-She is also the Vice Chair of the American Academy of Ophthalmology (AAO) Committee for the North American Neuro-ophthalmology Society (NANOS).
+Additionally, she co-leads the thyroid eye disease clinic in collaboration with the oculoplastic service.
+This clinic is a key referral center for patients seeking medical and surgical treatments for complex thyroid eye disease and those considering participation in clinical trials.
+Her research interests include thyroid eye disease and giant cell arteritis.
+She is the principal investigator on several industry-sponsored clinical trials exploring new therapies for thyroid eye disease.
+She collaborates with an International Vasculitis Clinical Research Consortium to study MR imaging in giant cell arteritis and helped develop a standardized imaging protocol and scoring system.
+She is also the Chair of the American Academy of Ophthalmology (AAO) Committee for the North American Neuro-ophthalmology Society (NANOS) until Oct.
+2026.

 Robert A. Avery, DO, MSCE

-Dr. Avery, an Associate Professor of Ophthalmology and Neurology, joined the faculty in 2015.
-He completed both his pediatric neurology residency and neuro-ophthalmology fellowship at the Children’s Hospital of Philadelphia/University of Pennsylvania.
+Dr. Avery, an Associate Professor of Ophthalmology and Neurology, holds the Richard Shafritz Endowed Chair in Pediatric Ophthalmology Research at the Children's Hospital of Philadelphia.
+He joined the faculty in 2015.
+He completed both his pediatric neurology residency and neuro-ophthalmology fellowship at the Children’s Hospital of Philadelphia and University of Pennsylvania.
 Dr. Avery also received his Master of Science in Clinical Epidemiology from the University of Pennsylvania.
-His research investigates the utility of optical coherence tomography in optic neuropathies and clinical outcome measures in children with optic pathway gliomas.
+His research investigates the utility of optical imaging techniques in optic neuropathies, management of elevated intracranial pressure, and clinical outcome measures in children with optic pathway gliomas.
 He is the ophthalmology lead for three Phase 3 clinical trials testing new therapies for children with optic pathway gliomas.
-His research is supported by the National Cancer Institute, an R01 award from the National Eye Institute, an Investigator Initiated Award from the Department of Defense, and a grant from the Gilbert Family Foundation's Visual Restoration Initiative.
+Since joining the faculty, his laboratory has been continuously funded by the NIH (National Cancer Institute, National Eye Institute, or National Institute of Neurologic Disorders and Stroke).
+He has a special interest in ophthalmologic outcomes in children with Neurofibromatosis type 1 and is Co-PI for the NF1-OPG Natural History study.
+The Gilbert Family Foundation's Visual Restoration Initiative supports his work using advanced MRI analytics and novel biomarkers for neuroprotection and visual restoration therapies.

 Ahmara G. Ross, MD, PhD